leanprover/elan/README.md

 cargo build
 ```

-The built binaries will show up in `target/debug` folder.
-You can test that it works by running the following:
+The `elan-init` installer will show up in `target/debug`.
+This is also the main `elan` executable, so can test that it works by running the following:

 ```
+ln -s ./target/debug/elan-init ./elan
-./target/debug/elan --help
+./elan --help
 ```

 ## Build on Windows